tf4ong/rapids_graft/README.md

 # rapids_graft

-A GPU-accelerated prototype leveraging the RAPIDS ecosystem for fast graph-based computations and analysis.
+A GPU-accelerated version of [graFT](https://pubmed.ncbi.nlm.nih.gov/35533160/) Original implmentation in matlab can be accessed https://github.com/adamshch/GraFT-analysis
 ## 🚀 Requirements

 Before running this project, install the **RAPIDS** libraries: